 4D dynamic laser interferometers thrive in environments that most interferometers simply cannot tolerate.
 Unlike traditional, phase-shifting interferometers, 4D dynamic laser interferometers acquire phase data instantaneously, so they can excel despite vibration, noise or air turbulence.
-4D dynamic interferometers are equally at home in laboratories, manufacturing areas, clean rooms, environmental chambers, and other difficult environments.
+4D dynamic interferometers are equally at home in laboratories, manufacturing areas, clean rooms, environmental chambers, and other challenging environments.